 Outdoor Gear Recommendations

 Need help choosing a hiking pack for a day hike or trail ride?
 Looking for an addition to your hiking wardrobe?
 Below I’ve shared my personal recommendations for clothing and gear that is comfortable, well made, durable, and functional.
+I only recommend gear that I personally use, from companies that I believe in.

 Blue Spring Lake | Scenic Ice Age Trail Beauty